The Neustrowski-Watembach Family

 “The war disrupted legal practices and, with men away, slowed property sales.
-Shipping services, while regular, were weeks apart so she would have waited a good while between the sale of her property and receiving the money.”
+Shipping services, while regular, were weeks apart, so grandmother would have waited a good while between selling the property and receiving the money.”

-With the Watemburg aunts and uncles, and Szymanski cousins in Marshland, Martha left her daughters in Christchurch knowing they had family support.
-She gathered up her sons and moved back to Taranaki and her Neustrowski roots.
+Martha left her daughters Beatrice and Vera in Christchurch knowing they had family support through the Watemburg aunts and uncles, and Szymanski cousins in Marshland.
+She gathered up her sons, then aged between six and 13 years, and moved back to Taranaki and her Neustrowski roots.

-She bought a house in Waitara near her parents and maternal aunt and uncle, Mary (née Zimmerman) and Anton Potroz, who had all retired and lived next door to one another in Waitara’s Queen Street.
-Anton, Mary and 18-month-old Jakub voyaged with the Neustrowski family on fritz reuter in 1876.
-At the time Martha’s sister Agnes lived in Kawhia but the rest of her siblings were still in the Taranaki area.
+She bought a house in Waitara near her parents and maternal aunt and uncle, Josefina and Anton Potroz, who had all retired and lived next door to one another in Waitara’s Queen Street.
+Anton, Josefina, and 18-month-old Jacob had sailed with the Neustrowski family on the fritz reuter in 1876.
+In 1916, Martha’s sister Agnes lived in Kawhia but the rest of her siblings were still in the Taranaki area.

 Martha knew how to start again.
-She had seen her parents and other Polish families carve farms from the sub-tropical Taranaki rain forest.
+She had seen her parents and other Polish families carve farms from the apparently impenetrable sub-tropical Taranaki rain forest.
 Perhaps she felt her brothers had the ability to guide her four fatherless sons?
-By then both Ben and Joe had reputations as competitive axemen.
+By then both Ben and Joe Neustrowski had reputations as competitive axemen.

 Joe Neustrowski entered the 24-inch championship, and lost… until a Polish neighbour, August Voltzke (Wolski, Volsky, Voltske) had the photograph below developed.
-(August and Maria Voltzke and their infant daughter Augusta had shared the Neustrowski's fritz reuter journey.)
+(August and Maria Voltzke and their infant daughter Augusta had been fellow passengers with the Neustrowskis on the fritz reuter.)

 “He set up the camera so that he would have a panoramic view of his neighbours taking part.
 There was great-uncle’s block on the ground and the Englishman who was declared the winner was still chopping.
 Voltzke went to the judges with his incriminating evidence.
 Joe apparently said, ‘What am I going to do with a silver trophy standing on my shelf when I’m out chopping trees most of the day?
 I’ll take the money,’ the equivalent of about seven weeks’ wages.
 So he took the purse and the Englishman had the honours.”

-Joe and Ben continued competing but Joe had to stop after a shoulder injury he acquired during combat in World War I.
+Joe and Ben continued competing, but Joe had to stop after a shoulder injury he acquired during combat in WWI.

-Her own lack of schooling may have been a sore point for his grandmother.
+Her own lack of schooling may have been a sore point for Ray’s grandmother.
 Ray was about 10 years old when he asked her to teach him some Polish.

 “She snapped back at me and said that I should ask my dad.
 It turned out that when she tried to teach the boys after their father died, they misbehaved and wouldn’t learn.”

-Perhaps Martha and other immigrant Poles should have made more of an effort to preserve their mother tongue?
-Perhaps teaching her children the nuances of the Polish language after her husband died was an avenue—or an argument—for which she did not have the energy at that low point in her life?
-We do know that, as a widowed mother and grandmother, Martha instilled a sense of Polishness to her children and grandchildren—despite her lack of formal education.
+Perhaps Martha and other immigrant Poles should have made more of an effort to preserve their mother tongue.
+Perhaps teaching her children the nuances of the Polish language after her husband died was an avenue—or an argument—for which she did not have the energy at that low point in her life.
+Despite that, and her lack of formal education, Martha instilled a strong sense of Polishness to her children and grandchildren.